adloky/smalls/dutch-len-b-ss.md

 **3.g3 g6**

 This repertoire starts with the moves 1...f5 and 2...Nf6.
 In most of the lines, you will see that on move three we play 3...g6 followed by a later ...d7-d6.
 Considering that in 95% of the repertoire we don’t play ...d7-d5, Black could also first play 3...d6 on move three and on move 4...g6.
-This will result in a transposition.<addx start="2...Nf6"/><addx start="3...g6"/><addx start="3...d6"/><addx start="4...g6"/>
+This will result in a transposition.<addz start="2...Nf6"/><addz start="3...g6"/><addz start="3...d6"/><addz start="4...g6"/>

 **4.Bg2 Bg7**